|

 .....

-only one in a realistic position to avoid contact, but since there was no
+was the only one in a realistic position to avoid contact, but since

 .....